eric-sclafani/gram2vec/README.md

 ### Step 2

 Define a vocabulary.
 This will be some collection of countable objects.
 In the [vocab](src/gram2vec/vocab) directory, the vocabularies are just text files of countable items.
+If using an external file for vocabulary, give it the same name as the feature you're counting.
 Alternatively, you may want to add a regex matching feature similar to how my other package, [Syntax Regex Matcher](https://github.com/eric-sclafani/syntax-regex-matcher), works.

+After defining your vocab, register it inside of the `Vocab` class in [_load_vocab.py](src/gram2vec/_load_vocab.py).
+There are two methods for doing so based on how you implement the features.
+Use what's already there as a guide.

-## Step 2.5 (SECTION WORK IN PROGRESS)
+### Step 2.5

 If possible, create a custom spaCy extension for your countable items.
 It makes the code cleaner (imo) and works well.
 See the [load_spacy.py](src/gram2vec/load_spacy.py) functions as examples.
-This functionality is not a requirement, as not all of my features make use of spaCy extensions.
+This functionality is not a requirement, as not all of the features make use of spaCy extensions.

-## Step 3
+### Step 3

 Inside of [vectorizer.py](src/gram2vec/vectorizer.py), define a function that returns a **Counter** object of your countable feature (again, see the other feature functions as example).
-Make sure to
+Make sure to use the `@Feature.register` decorator to register it as a feature.

+Each feature function returns a Counter object by itself.
+However, upon calling each function, they become instances of the `Feature` class, where things like normalization and zero vocab counts are calculated.
+They are also added to the global `REGISTERED_FEATURES` dictionary which is used by the `from_jsonlines` and `from_documents()` functions to create vectors.

+### Step 4

+Add your feature to the `default_config` dictionary and give it a value of **1**

+### Step 5

+Finally, if you want to also use the `Verbalizer` with your new features,